brcdev-minecraft/docs-brcdev-net/docs/item-meta.md

 You can find the dye colors here: [Leather dye colors list](leather-dye-colors)

 ## Fireworks
-To add a new potion you have to choose the FIREWORK material and define firework power and effects.
+To add a new firework you have to choose the FIREWORK material and define firework power and effects.
 You can set the power by adding fireworkPower entry with number from 1 to 4 which will be the result power.

 ```yaml
 item: